4th May, 2016

 Updating the Medicare levy is taken care of in MYOB online accounting software.

-No new allowances have been introduced, but more items are now accessible for businesses earning up to $10m as discussed above.
+No new allowances have been introduced, but more items are now accessible for businesses earning up to $10 million as discussed above.

 Further support will be provided for small businesses to expand and create jobs.
 Access to a number of tax concessions will be provided by increasing the threshold for these concessions to $10 million, up from the current $2 million threshold.
 These changes will benefit over 90,000 businesses.